-The College Coordinator of Title IX is Dr. Kim Harvey-Manus, (636)481-3200/797-3000, ext.
-3200, Student Center room 205 or email karvey@jeffco.edu.
+The College Coordinator of Title IX is Dr. Kimberly Harvey-Manus, 636-481-3200, Student Center room 205 or email kharvey@jeffco.edu.

 Any person may report sex discrimination (whether they were the person who is the alleged victim of the conduct or not), including all forms of sexual harassment (sexual harassment, sexual assault, dating violence, domestic violence, and stalking) in person, by mail, by telephone, or by electronic mail using the contact information listed above for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person's written or verbal report.
 Such a report may be made at any time, including during non-business hours, by using the telephone number or electronic mail address, or by mail to the office address listed for the Title IX Coordinator.